 "You've never had any intention of letting your husband reign," Tarvek mused, under his breath.
 She had two wolves' ears to use, though, and she snorted.

 "Well, of course not.
 How would I know he'd care enough?
 Or even understand enough?
-I was in Beetleburg for three years, you know.
+I was in Beetleburg for almost a year, you know.
 Mechanicsburg is different."

 That was... certainly a point.